-While I stayed in a beach villa during my stay at the Waldorf Astoria Maldives, I did get a chance to tour an overwater villa.
-These are located at opposite ends of the island and are pretty much identical to the beach villas in terms of layout.
+The Waldorf Astoria Maldives overwater villas located at opposite ends of the island and are pretty much identical to the beach villas in terms of layout.
 The difference is that these water villas are built entirely on stilts and feature unobstructed ocean views.

-Waldorf Astoria Maldives overwater villa entry
+Waldorf Astoria Maldives overwater villa exterior

 Waldorf Astoria Maldives overwater villa interior